Mar Vista Animal Medical Center

 This one is true.
 Without claws, a cat has indeed lost an important part of his defense system.
 Declawed cats should be housed indoors only.

 Declawed cats do not seem to realize they have no claws.
 They will continue to scratch ineffectively as if they did not know the difference.
 As for biting, there have been some studies that show an increased tendency to bite in declawed cats while other studies have not shown that.
-The trouble in interpreting this information is that one of the reasons cats are declawed is to control aggression.
-Cats that are aggressive (even in play) are more likely to be declawed to at least remove the claw portion of the human hazard.
-The same cat is still perfectly able to bite and will continue to bite.
-Studies on cats that bite after declaw have not explored whether the same cats were biting before the declaw so conclusions are difficult to draw.
+There are several reasons why this information is hard to interpret.
+First, cats that are aggressive (even in play) are more likely to be declawed.
+After declaw, they continue to bite as they did before.
+As mentioned, results of different studies have been conflicting.

 Pain management techniques have improved greatly in recent years and include regional nerve blocks eliminating pain completely from the feet during the first few days of healing, fentanyl pain relief patches, as well as injectable and oral medications.
 This means that a declawed cat should be comfortable in the recovery period.